pabloelizalde/CarND-MPC-Project/README.md

 	![image2](./assets/model.png)

 * We pass this data to the optimization solver to return a vector of control inputs that minimize the cost function.
 These are the values that will pass to our car in the simulator.
 Once the first pair of values are passed, we will do the same process again in a loop.

+### Delay

+One of the challenges in the project, was including a delay that will mimic the delay that could happen from the actuators to actually perform the action.
+The solution consists in using the kinematic equations to predict the state of the car after the dealy (100ms).
+Once we have the new state we pass it to the MPC to get the correct values for the actuators.

 ## Dependencies